Dustyroom/flat-kit-doc/index.md

 #### Q. Does Flat Kit support normal maps?
 > **A.** Yes, it does.
 It is in Bump map section of the interface.

-#### Q. Does Flat Kit work with Post-processing stack v.2?
-> **A.** Yes, it does.
-The fog and outline image effects can be added on the same camera as the Post-processing component (Built-in Rendering Pipeline).
-Post-processing in URP is known as ‘Renderer Features’, so you don't have to install Post-Processing v.2.
-See FlatKit in URP if you are willing to know more.

 #### Q. Does it work with Unity version 20XX.x?
 > **A.** As soon as you’ve got a stable Unity version, it does.